Pindad PS-01

-The Pindad PS-01 (Pistol Serbu, literally Assault Pistol) is a PDW-caliber pistol developed by Pindad.
+The Pindad PS-01 (Pistol Serbu) is a PDW-caliber pistol developed by Pindad.
+It was meant to be used by special forces units, tank and aircraft crew personnel as a self-defense weapon.

 History

 The PS-01 was developed by Colonel Rihahanto, who developed the pistol from August to September 2007.
+Pindad announced in August 2008 that the PS-01 and 5.56x21mm would be mass produced after they get certification.

-Working models were first shown at the 2008 Indo Defence Expo & Forum.
+Working models were first shown at the 2008 Indo Defence Expo & Forum, which was held from November 19-22, 2008.

 After field tests were conducted, the Indonesian military dropped the PS-01 from consideration since it did not have full auto capabilities.

-Development
+Design

 The PS-01 can be equipped with a suppressor on the barrel with pistol-based tactical accessories attached underneath the barrel, using 18-round magazines.
-It was meant to be used by special forces units, tank and aircraft crew personnel as a self-defense weapon.

 The pistol has a barrel length of 190 mm and a weight of 1.234 kg.
 Its effective firing range is at 100 meters.